-The following are the roles and responsibilities of the various positions within the club and the officials of the club.
+Section 6.01 The following are the roles and responsibilities of the various positions within the club and the officials of the club.

 - (a) CHIEF STEWARD - (i) The Chief Steward(s) has the final decision in all protest situations. - (b) CHIEF STARTER - (i) The Chief Starter controls the race starts & restarts and it is his discretion at "NO-Start" (Do-Over) keeps track of lead changes and the top four (4) positions.
-She/he is in control of assessing Stop-&-Go penalties. - (c) RACE CONTROL (CHIEF OF FLAGGING & COMMUNICATIONS) - (i) Controls all race day procedures and ensures the safety of the race course.

-- (ii) Runs drivers meeting.

-- (d) CHIEF OF TIMING

-- (i) The Chief of Timing is responsible for the lap times of the five lead cars.
+She/he is in control of assessing Stop-&-Go penalties. - (c) RACE CONTROL (CHIEF OF FLAGGING & COMMUNICATIONS) - (i) Controls all race day procedures and ensures the safety of the race course. - (ii) Runs drivers meeting. - (iii) Coordinates flag rules with corner workers - (d) CHIEF OF TIMING & Scoring - (i) The Chief of Timing is responsible for all timing and scoring aspects - (e) GRID MARSHAL - (i) The Grid Marshal ensures the safety of Pit Lane and starts the race parade lap in an organized manner. - (f) TECH INSPECTOR - (i) The Tech Inspector ensures the eligibility of all vehicles participating in the race.

-- (e) CHIEF OF SCORING

-- (i) The Chief of Scoring is responsible for the Official Race Results of the top ten (10) cars.

-- (f) GRID MARSHAL

-- (i) The Grid Marshal ensures the safety of Pit Lane and starts the race parade in an organized manner.

-- (g) TECH INSPECTOR

-- (i) The Tech Inspector ensures the eligibility of all vehicles participating in the race.